Bannock (British and Irish food)

-A bannock is a variety of flatbread or quick bread cooked from flour, typically round, which is common in Scotland and other areas in Britain and Ireland, as well as in Indigenous Canadian cookery.
+A bannock is a variety of flatbread (classed as quick bread in North America) cooked from flour, typically round, which is common in Scotland and other areas in Britain and Ireland, as well as variants among indigenous peoples in North America.
 They are usually cut into sections before serving.

 Etymology

 The word bannock comes from northern English and Scots dialects.
 The Oxford English Dictionary states the term stems from panicium, a Latin word for "baked dough", or from panis, meaning bread.
 It was first referred to as "bannuc" in early glosses to the 8th-century author Aldhelm (d.
-709), and its first cited definition in 1562.
+709), with its first cited definition dating to 1562.
 Its historic use was primarily in Ireland, Scotland and Northern England.
 The Scottish poet Robert Burns mentions a bannock in his Epistle to James Tennant of Glenconner, in reference to Alexander Tennant.